About This Course

 What will you study on this course?

-The first year provides the foundations in human physiology, cell and molecular biology, microbiology, foundations in therapeutics and medical research skills.
-Since year 1 is common for all undergraduate degrees in the School of Medical Sciences, you will have an opportunity to change to Medical Biology (B103) or Biomedical Science (B102) before the start of year 2.
+Since year 1 is common for all undergraduate degrees in the School of Medical Sciences, you will have an opportunity to change to Biomedical Science (B102) or Medical Biology (B103) before the start of year 2 (subject to eligibility criteria) if your interests evolve.

 Modules for the current academic year